Abarim Publications' online Biblical Greek Dictionary

 Pericles said these lofty things at the height of Greece's Golden Age.
 Neary immediately after he said them, Greece spiraled into civil war, and was ultimately conquered by the Romans.
 This suggests that Pericles' insights on the nature of freedom did not include its mastery, and since freedom is only freedom when it is sustained, this casts doubt on whether Pericles actually understood freedom at all.

-The adjective ελευθερος (eleutheros), meaning free — or more precise: lawfully free, or free because of one's willing devotion to collective law — occurs 23 times in the New Testament, see full concordance, and from it derive:
+The adjective ελευθερος (eleutheros), meaning free — or more precise: free-by-law, or free because of one's willing devotion to collective law — occurs 23 times in the New Testament, see full concordance, and from it derive:

 - Together with the preposition απο (apo), meaning from: the noun απελευθερος (apeleutheros), which describes a freedman or manumitted slave (1 Corinthians 7:22 only).
 See for a brief discussion on manumission our article on this word's associated verb: εξαγοραζω (exagorazo), which means to buy out but implies the provision of a sustainable condition of freedom rather than a mere cutting loose.